 “International Relief Teams is dedicated to helping families in need.
 We know that many San Diego families are suffering right now because of the shutdown, and we wanted to help ensure that they can access food they need.
 We have partnered with the San Diego Food Bank for many years and we are proud to support their extraordinary response to this pandemic,” said Barry La Forgia, International Relief Teams’ Executive Director.

 In addition to supporting the Food Bank, International Relief Teams has also provided support in the amount of $10,000 to the San Diego Foundation’s COVID-19 Community Response Fund, which is supporting San Diego workers and families most affected by the coronavirus crisis.

 Despite the uncertainty and disruption caused by COVID-19, IRT is continuing to help the vulnerable children and families we serve.

-IRT staff is following prevention guidelines from the CDC and is abiding by California Governor Gavin Newsome's stay-at-home order.
+IRT staff is following prevention guidelines from the CDC.
 We are working remotely to help prevent the spread of coronavirus.

 You may reach any of IRT's staff members via email or by leaving a message on their office voicemail at 619-284-7979.

 Please refer to the CDC's guidelines for preventing COVID-19 here.